“The wound is the place where the light can enter” ~ Rumi

 • Emergency contact details

-• Date of birth and GP details
+• Date of birth

-• Relevant medical / mental health history
+• Relevant medical or mental health history

-• Notes from our sessions (brief, factual)
+• Brief and factual notes from our sessions

 Why your Data is Collected